Should Restaurants Move to Dynamic Pricing?

 Significant fluctuations

-Also, pricing sensitivity is at an all-time high.
+Pricing sensitivity is at an all-time high.
 Value perception is very important to the dining public.
-Due to the internet and social media (to a lesser extent) and online reservation systems, price shopping becomes easy.
-You could lose diners based on the perception that your pricing is too high.
+Due to the internet and social media (to a lesser extent) and online reservation systems, price shopping has been simplified.

 Will customers understand that your pricing is different solely because of the time of day?
 As a restaurateur, you may be willing to charge less for the same menu item purchased at 5:00 pm or 10:00 pm versus 8:00 pm.